We are continuing to make child support and Working for Families payments as normal.

 In-work tax credit changes from 1 July 2020

-The Government has passed legislation removing the requirement for working families to work a minimum number of hours to get the in-work tax credit payment.
-From 1 July 2020, the in-work tax credit will be available to all families who are not receiving an income tested benefit or student allowance and have some income from paid work each week.
+From 1 July 2020, the in-work tax credit is available to all families who are not receiving an income tested benefit or student allowance and have some income from paid work each week.

-If you get Working for Families and will be entitled to the in-work tax credit from 1 July, you do not need to do anything.
+If you get Working for Families and are entitled to the in-work tax credit from 1 July, you do not need to do anything.
 We will pay you the in-work tax credit automatically.

 If you do not currently get Working for Families, you can check if you’re eligible and apply on our website.
 We will work out your Working for Families payments, including any in-work tax credit, and send you a notice letting you know your entitlements.